loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 The demo image build runs in the background by default so the bootstrap can finish faster.
 Use `--wait-for-image-build` if you want the script to block until the Forgejo registry push completes.

+The Forgejo runner job image is built separately so the runner labels stay in sync even on reruns that skip the demo app image build.
+Only use `--skip-runner-job-image-build` when that runner image tag already exists in the local Forgejo registry.

 On Apple Silicon, the image build now defaults to native `linux/arm64` instead of forcing `linux/amd64`.